Comprehensive COBRA Insurance Information

 If your children were covered under your previous health insurance policy and you qualify for COBRA insurance so you can continue to receive your group health insurance, then your children will be covered as well in almost all cases.
 You can check by looking at your COBRA insurance election form or contacting your health insurance administrator.

-Can I apply for COBRA insurance if I quit my job?
+Can I get COBRA insurance if I am not a U.S. citizen?

 Is it hard to find a new doctor if I sign up for COBRA insurance?